 All three hydrogen tanks are double-lined with resin and located outside the cabin space, so that in the unlikely event of any gas escaping it will disperse into the atmosphere.
 Nevertheless, sensors throughout the car will immediately detect any leaks and illuminate a warning in the driver’s instrument display.

 Toyota has incorporated an innovative new catalyst-type filter within the fuel cell air intake.
-Using an electrical charge across the filter element, it actively cleans the air as you drive by sucking up microscopic pollutants such as sulphur dioxide and nitrous oxides before neutralising them as the air they are suspended in passes through the fuel cell system.
-Pure water is the only by-product.
+Using an electrical charge across the filter element, it sucks up microscopic pollutants such as sulphur dioxide and nitrous oxides before neutralising them as the air they are suspended in passes through the fuel cell system.
+Water is Mirai’s only by-product.

 2021 Toyota Mirai technical specifications